penibelst/jekyll-compress-html/README.md

 * Whitespaces inside of the `textarea` element are squeezed.
 Please don’t use the layout on pages with non-empty `textarea`.
 * Inline JS can become broken where `//` comments used.
 Please remove the comments or change to `/**/` style.
+* Invalid markup can lead to unexpected results.
+Please make sure your markup is valid before.

 ## Examples